-Depending on the number hours involved and relevance to a student's area of study, the internship can be completed for credit.
-It is important to note that a student must have completed 60 credit hours and have 2.5 GPA or higher in order to be eligible for a credit bearing internship.
+Depending on the number of hours involved and relevance to a student's area of study, the internship can be completed for credit.
+Students are required to pay for these credits like any other course.
+It is important to note that a student must have completed 60 credit hours and have 2.5 GPA or higher (2.75 for business majors) to be eligible for a credit bearing internship.

-If a student decides to pursue credit for an internship, approval will be determined by a faculty advisor and agreed to by the internship site supervisor.
+If a student decides to pursue credit for an internship, approval will be determined by a faculty advisor and then agreed to by the internship site supervisor.
 If it all parties agree that an internship will be completed for credit, the site supervisor may be required to do the following:

-- · Agree to the learning objectives developed by you, the site supervisor, the student and the student's faculty advisor - Provide an outline of expectations and goals (i.e. job description) - Provide sufficient training/orientation - Provide feedback on a regular basis (e.g., weekly meetings) - Complete a final evaluation of the intern's performance.
-Depending on the student's major, a mid-point evaluation may be required. - Complete a survey following the completion of the survey
+- Agree to the learning objectives developed by you, the site supervisor, the student and the student's faculty advisor - Provide an outline of expectations and goals (i.e. job description) - Provide sufficient training/orientation - · Provide feedback on a regular basis (e.g., weekly meetings) - Complete a final evaluation of the intern's performance.
+Depending on the student's major, a midpoint evaluation may be required. - · Complete a survey following the completion of the survey

-If a student is not eligible for, or decides that they don't want to complete an internship for credit, that student is not prevent from pursuing and/or being hired for such an opportunity.
-Non-credit bearing internship do not require any of the aforementioned actions by the site supervisor.
+If a student is not eligible for or decides that they do not want to complete an internship for credit, that student is not prevented from pursuing and/or being hired for such an opportunity.
+Non-credit bearing internships do not require any of the aforementioned actions by the site supervisor.
 However, these actions are elements of a mutually beneficial and successful internship.